Alternatives to Flood by Tricentis

 Creating Scripts: Flood vs. LoadView

-When it comes to creating scripts, Flood gives users many options to choose from, depending on their environment or programming language experience.
+When it comes to creating scripts, Flood gave users many options to choose from, depending on their environment or programming language experience.
 Users can create protocol-level load tests using a variety of open-source tools, such as JMeter, Gatling, and Selenium.

-Another option a Flood user has at their disposal is Test Builder.
+Another option a Flood user had at their disposal is Test Builder.
 Test Builder is essentially a more user-friendly version of JMeter that can be used for protocol-level testing, such as GET and POST requests.
 Users also have the option to add specific headers or URL parameters.

 On the other hand, LoadView utilizes the EveryStep Web Recorder.
 The recorder is a web-based scripting tool that records the transactions and steps within you pages and web applications in real browsers.
 The tool supports a myriad of technologies, browsers, and devices, such as Chrome, Internet Explorer, Android, iPhone, and more.
 The recorder supports frameworks and technologies used to build dynamic applications, like JavaScript, AJAX, HTML5, and more.
-With the EveryStep Web Recorder, all you need to do is navigate a page or application like any user would do and the tool records every step of the transaction.
+With the EveryStep Web Recorder, all you need to do is navigate a page or application like any of you users would do and the tool records every step of the transaction.
 And if you need to edit the script for any reason after recording, you are able to do so easily.
-Users can also have availability to additional features, such as setting delays, network filters, and context parameters, among others.
+Your teams also have availability to our additional features, such as setting delays, network filters, and context parameters, among others.
 These features are important for simulating real user action.
 For example, you can simulate different users logging in, visitors searching for different products, or dynamic URL testing by specifying dynamic variables.

 Unlike some of the programming language support options with Flood, The EveryStep Web Recorder is easy to use and there is no scripting experience required.